j-ew-s/SOLID/README.md

 ##S
 ###Single Responsability Principle (SRP)

-"_A class should have only one, and only one, reason to change._"
+"_A class should have one, and only one, reason to change._"

 This one is the most importante.
 If you do not follow this first principle you can not apply the others principles properly.